01 of 07

 Secure the Faucet

-Place the rectangular support plate into position on the underside of the sink, fitting it over the supply lines and the threaded tailpiece of the faucet body and up against the sink.
+Place the rectangular support plate into position on the underside of the sink, fitting it over the supply tubes and the threaded tailpiece of the faucet body and up against the bottom side of the sink.
 Place the round plate under the rectangular plate, then thread the brass mounting nut onto the faucet tailpiece.
 The tailpiece is also the housing for the sprayer hose.

 Use the installation tool provided with the faucet to tighten the mounting nut most of the way.
 Check the position of the faucet above the sink, then finish tightening the mounting nut until the faucet is tight enough that it won't move.Continue to 6 of 7 below.